RyanGao67/ComputerScience/[Elasticsearch]Working_With_Elasticsearch.md

 {"_index":"products","_type":"_doc","_id":"101","_version":1,"result":"created","_shards":{"total":2,"successful":1,"failed":0},"_seq_no":5,"_primary_term":1}
 ```

-If id 101 exists, it will update using the script, otherwise it will update.
+If id 101 exists, it will update using the script, otherwise it will create.

 # Replace